 - Public Debt As % of GDP: 42%

 E-commerce Market in UAE

-It has been some years that we kept hearing how big is the potential of e-commerce market in the Middle East; mostly because, internet user number is constantly growing.
-Vikram Shroff, president of the UAE Chapter of the Entrepreneurs Organisation (EO) and director of Regal Group, stated that almost 85% of the UAE’s population now have access to internet and almost every home in Dubai has at least one computer and Wi-Fi connection.
-Experts had big hopes that Middle East would be the next hub for e-commerce.
-Payfort, suggested that regional e-commerce sales could touch $15 billion by 2015, up from $9 billion in 2012.
+It has been some years that we kept hearing how big is the potential of the e-commerce market in the Middle East; mostly because internet user number is constantly growing.
+Vikram Shroff, president of the UAE Chapter of the Entrepreneurs Organisation (EO) and director of Regal Group, stated that almost 85% of the UAE’s population now have access to the internet and almost every home in Dubai has at least one computer and Wi-Fi connection.
+Experts had big hopes that the Middle East would be the next hub for e-commerce.
+Payfort suggested that regional e-commerce sales could touch $15 billion by 2015, up from $9 billion in 2012.

 Although online sales in the Middle East account for less than 1% of total retail sales, the e-commerce industry is growing fast.
-Penetration of e-commerce varies across the different countries of the Middle East region but remains fairly low overall compare to rest of the world.
+Penetration of e-commerce varies across the different countries of the Middle East region but remains fairly low overall compared to the rest of the world.

 Payment Methods in UAE

-Future of the internet in Middle East is quite clear.
-Therefore, global retailers and e-commerce businesses hope to bring its potential to light.
+Future of the internet in the Middle East is quite clear.
+Therefore, global retailers and e-commerce businesses hope to bring their potential to light.
 For example, PayPal launched an Arabic version of its mobile app last year.
 Numbers prove that PayPal’s investments’ is flourishing the business in UAE.

 - PayPal follows card as the fourth preferred method of payment for purchases made on domestic sites at 6%.